centrahq/api-documentation/source/guides/soap-api/cookbook/5-pricelists.md

 - `<id>` is the variation ID (See the product examples)

-Notice that the wholesale prices have a `<priceb>` field, this is the recommended retail price.
+Notice that the wholesale prices have a `<priceb>` field.
+This is the recommended retail price.
 It is optional, and only used for wholesale.

 Also note that the T001 product has prices on the variant level (the blue one is more expensive than the red one).
 The PWC product has prices on the product level, so if it had multiple variants they would have the same price.